bfuhriman/png-message/README.md

 By default, this will print the message to the terminal.
 You can use `-f` to direct the output to a text file.

 ```
-bin/decode encoded.png -f decoded.txt
+bin/decode encoded.png -f message.txt
 ```

 ## Disclaimer
 This program was developed and tested on Linux using version 11.2.0 of the GCC compiler.
 Other operating systems and compilers may not be supported.
-The libpng library is necessary for compilation.
+The `libpng` library is necessary for compilation.